alumni_lookup

 submit share, send

-request reach out, ask
+request (as verb) reach out, ask

 network (verb) connect